JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 is generic framework code which will not change between specific apps.

-So there is a new app component that needs to be added: the thing that does long polls to Step Function waiting to process any Task that Step Functions wants execute.
+So there is a new app component that needs to be added: the thing that does long polls to Step Functions waiting to process any Task that Step Functions wants execute.
 It is a Step Function activity worker that invokes Lambda, i.e. via the same interface.
 Of course this Lambda is not running on AWS Lambda, rather it is running on ECS.
 This will be packaged as a Docker image.
 The custom Lambda's Dockerfile will start from the runner-plumbing Docker image.

-In a Step Function, the act of migrating a Task from Lamba to another compute service is expressed in code in the JSON which defines a state machine ((the Amazon States Language)[https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html]]).
+In Step Functions, the act of migrating a Task from Lamba to another compute service is expressed in code in the JSON which defines a state machine ((the Amazon States Language)[https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html]]).
 When